thahnen/sonarlint-eclipse-launcher/README.md

 - add Ant script for checking consistency in SLCORE versions between *pom.xml* / *commons.target*
 - add Ant script for testing [THIS](https://xtranet-sonarsource.atlassian.net/wiki/spaces/SL/pages/2875162997/HOWTO+Update+SLCORE+in+SLE)
 - add Ant script for checking protobuf version consistency between SLE / SLCORE
+- add target platform that can be loaded into Eclipse to run IDz instead of a default Eclipse Application